 We provide comprehensive outpatient care services for teen, adult, and geriatric patients across MSK’s Manhattan, Brooklyn, and suburban outpatient locations.
 Some outpatient nurses collaboratively manage patients within office practices, while others administer outpatient chemotherapy, assist in diagnostic testing, and support patients receiving radiation treatment.
 The outpatient team also includes nurse practitioners who staff cancer screening centers and clinical research nurses who facilitate, monitor, and support patients enrolled in clinical trials.

 Clinical Trials Nursing Services

-Clinical trials nurses, clinical trials nurse practitioners, and clinical trials nurse leaders provide care and continuity to clinical trial participants across settings: inpatient, outpatient, and the Regional Care Network.
+Clinical trials nurses provide care and continuity to clinical trial participants across settings: inpatient, outpatient, and the Regional Care Network.
 Clinical trials nurses (CTNs) integrate our expertise into the care of clinical trial participants, ensuring compliance with protocol procedures, assessments, and symptom management.
 Most importantly, CTNs act as patients’ advocates, ensuring adherence to ethical practices during the conduct of clinical trials to protect the rights and well-being of patients and the collection and reporting of quality data.

 Diagnostic Interventional and Procedural Nursing Services

 Radiology services include interventional radiology, CT scans, MRIs, ultrasounds, mammography, diagnostic radiology, and molecular imaging and therapy.
 Nurses care for patients as they receive these services to ensure comfort, accuracy, and specialized skill.